LB&SCR D1 class: Post-grouping

 There were 84 D1 and D1X locomotives surviving in December 1922 at the grouping of the railways of southern England to form the Southern Railway.
 The class continued to find useful work on secondary services throughout the new railway, often in preference to far newer locomotives.
 During the Second World War six surviving examples were loaned to the London Midland and Scottish Railway and served in the north of Scotland.
 Nine examples were fitted with water pumps and firefighting equipment and were stationed at the major motive power depots in London to deal with incendiary bomb attacks.

 British Railways

-Seventeen members of the class survived the nationalisation of the Southern Railway to form British Railways in January 1948 but many of these had been in storage for several years.
+Twenty members of the class survived the nationalisation of the Southern Railway to form British Railways in January 1948 but many of these had been in storage for several years.
 The last surviving example in BR service was withdrawn from Nine Elms in December 1951 and no examples have been preserved.